 One of the reasons we get some good camera deals is that as new models are released, the older ones get cheaper.
 Manufacturers often won't discontinue a line straight away, especially if it was really popular which means there's an opportunity to grab yourself a bargain.

-If you're looking for an even cheaper camera, we've also got a guide on the best camera under $100 and you'll be surprised by how many there are on the list.
+If you're looking for an even cheaper camera, we've also got a guide on the best camera under £100 (opens in new tab) and you'll be surprised by how many there are on the list.
 For now though, we're looking at the slightly more advanced instant film cameras that include different shooting modes and compact cameras that offer great image quality and a few very useful features.

 Most of the cameras below don't feature the most up-to-date technology and have smallish sensors but that doesn't mean they can't still take good photos.
 On the plus side, they're all pretty compact (except for perhaps the Polaroid OneStep+ but it's such a nice design we can allow it.)

-Everything here should be available for less than $200, though prices do fluctuate from time to time.
+Everything here should be available for less than £200, though prices do fluctuate from time to time.
 So, let’s take a look at our favorite cameras in this price bracket.